Efficiency: Resource Use - Phase I

 Process

-This project is guided by a steering committee that considers and makes recommendations based on comments from healthcare stakeholders, and existing NQF reports, and prior work.
-The steering committee will be used to evaluate, comment, and make relevant recommendations to the enhancement of the white papers developed during this process.
-The committee will use relevant elements of NQF's Consensus Development Process to receive and review comments; however, as this phase of the project will not include the review and assessment of consensus standards, the process will not include a member voting period.
-The white paper will be made available for public and member comment period, anticipated in August 2010.
+This project was guided by a steering committee that considered and made recommendations based on comments from healthcare stakeholders, and existing NQF reports, and prior work.
+The Steering Committee evaluated, commented, and made relevant recommendations to the enhancement of the paper developed during this process.
+The Committee used relevant elements of NQF's Consensus Development Process to receive and review comments; however, as this phase of the project did not include the review and assessment of consensus standards, the process did not include a member voting period.

 Funding